Machine Learning with R: A Complete Guide to Logistic Regression

 Logistic regression is often used as a baseline binary classification model.
 More sophisticated algorithms (tree-based or neural networks) have to outperform it to be useful.

-Today you’ve learned how to approach data cleaning, preparation, and feature engineering in a hopefully easy to follow and understand way.
+Today you’ve learned how to approach data cleaning, preparation, and feature engineering in a hopefully easy-to-follow and understandable way.
 You’ve also learned how to apply binary classification modeling with logistic regression, and how to evaluate classification models.

 If you want to implement machine learning in your organization, you can always reach out to Appsilon for help.